-Your calendar year deductible applies to non-network expenses only.
-There is no deductible for network expenses.
+Your calendar year deductible applies to both network and non-network expenses.
 You only have to pay the deductible once each year.
 Once you have paid your deductible (sometimes called "satisfying your deductible"), you do not have to make any more payments toward your deductible for the rest of that year.
 The \$400 individual deductible applies to each person covered by the Plan.
-However, once your \$1,000 family deductible has been satisfied, no one else in your family has to pay deductibles for the rest of that year.
+However, once your \$1,200 family deductible has been satisfied, no one else in your family has to pay deductibles for the rest of that year.

-Your \$400 individual and \$1,000 family deductibles only apply to the medical benefits (including mental health and substance abuse benefits).
+Your \$400 individual and \$1,200 family deductibles only apply to the medical benefits (including mental health and substance abuse benefits).
 Amounts you pay for prescription drugs, vision care, or dental care will not apply toward the deductibles.
 In addition, the deductibles do not apply to certain medical benefits.
 See page B-2 for which services require the deductible and which services are covered before you satisfy the deductible.